Skip to content

 Troubleshooting Display Issues

-Troubleshooting display issues in Windows 11 often starts with checking your graphics drivers if settings aren’t saving correctly.
+When troubleshooting display issues in Windows 11, start by checking your graphics drivers if settings aren't saving correctly.

 For more help, you can visit the official Microsoft support page.